-Widely considered to be the fastest growing sport in the world, Padel is a racquet sport that can be best defined as a hybrid between Tennis, Squash and Badminton.
-Padel is very social, fun, and easy to grasp.
+Widely considered to be the fastest growing sport in the world, Padel is a racquet sport that can be best defined as a hybrid between Tennis, Squash, and Badminton.
+Padel is known to be very entertaining, social, and easy to grasp.
 With the right coach or trainer, a complete beginner can learn the basics of the sport and be up and running in about 20 minutes.

-A standard Padel court is one-third the size of a Tennis court (10m X 20m); the balls used are the same as Tennis balls but with a little less pressure, and the racquets are stringless and perforated.
+A standard Padel court in UAE is one-third the size of a Tennis court (10m X 20m); the balls used are the same as Tennis balls but with a little less pressure, and the racquets are stingless and perforated.

 Primarily played in doubles